Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 # <a name="MySQL"></a> Introduction to MySQL

 MySQL is a free, open source [Relational Database Management System](https://en.wikipedia.org/wiki/Relational_database_management_system) (RDBMS) that uses [Structured Query Language](https://en.wikipedia.org/wiki/SQL) (SQL) to manage the content of various databases.

-The SQL programming language is purpose-built for the manipulation of tabular data held in [Relational Database Management Systems](https://en.wikipedia.org/wiki/Relational_database_management_system) (RDBMS).
-There are a number of RDBMS options available for use, including the free and open source [MySQL](https://www.mysql.com/) platform.

 You can install a MySQL database on your own computer with a few simple steps.
 If you're a Mac or Linux user:

 1. Download the latest DMG file from [MySQL](http://dev.mysql.com/downloads/mysql/)
 2. Use the DMG file to install MySQL on your computer
-3. Add the MySQL path to your system profile by typing `echo "export PATH=${PATH}:/usr/local/mysql/bin/" >> ~/.bash_profile` in the command line
+3. Add the MySQL path to your system profile by typing `echo "export PATH=${PATH}:/usr/local/mysql/bin/" >> ~/.bash_profile` at the command line
 4. Configure a secure installation by typing `mysql_secure_installation` at the command line
 5. Start MySQL by clicking apple $$\rightarrow$$ system preferences $$\rightarrow$$  MySQL $$\rightarrow$$  Start MySQL Server